easytarget/MQ-Pro-IO/README.md

 - I had issues getting a successful first boot with a cheap SD card, using a brand-name (Kingston) high speed card solved all the issues.
 - I am also using a high wear resistance card since I want this to run for years in a hard-to-reach location.

+- EXPAND!!!,
+ notes about hdmi console, usb ethernet adapters, presetup wifi etc.
+`
 The HDMI console with a USB kbd and mouse works well, install `gpm` to get a working mouse in it.
 Once i had bluetooth working I was able to attach and use a bluetooth kbd+mouse.

-- EXPAND!!!,
- notes about hdmi console, usb ethernet adapters, presetup wifi etc.

 ### steps:
---- See the raw log at the end of this doc.
+- AT PRESENT: See the raw log at the end of this doc.
 <EDITED LOG HERE>

 # My Motivation: